 On July 23, 2015, we entered into a Lease Amendment Agreement (the "Lease Amendment Agreement") with Peninsula Innovation Partners, LLC (the "Existing Landlord"), which amends the terms and conditions of certain of our existing Menlo Park facility real property leases.
 The Lease Amendment Agreement provides for, among other things, amendments of the term for certain of the existing leases, the termination of all renewal, expansion and extension rights contained in any of the existing leases with the Existing Landlord (including our options to extend the terms for certain of the existing leases for two consecutive five-year periods), as well as rent abatement for a specified period of time.
 As consideration for our agreement to amend the existing leases pursuant to the Lease Amendment Agreement, and subject to the terms and conditions contained therein, we became eligible to receive up to four payments of \$5.0 million each from the Existing Landlord over time (the "Landlord Payments"), and rent abatement for the remainder of the lease.
 In the event that we breach any of the leases and fail to cure such breach within the time permitted, the Existing Landlord would have no obligation to make the final \$5.0 million payment.
-On September 1, 2015, the permitting process related to an architectural approval and a change of use permit with respect to our proposed new premises at 1315 O'Brien Drive, Menlo Park, California (the "O'Brien Premises") was completed, which satisfied the contingencies under the Lease Amendment Agreement.
+On September 1, 2015, the permitting process related to an architectural approval and a change of use permit with respect to our new premises at 1315 O'Brien Drive, Menlo Park, California (the "O'Brien Premises") was completed, which satisfied the contingencies under the Lease Amendment Agreement.
 As a result, we recorded \$23.0 million in "Gain on lease amendments" in the consolidated statements of operations and comprehensive loss for the three-month period ended September 30, 2015, reflecting that our rent payments were reduced to zero for the remaining term of our existing Menlo Park facility real property leases, the aggregate of \$20.0 million in Landlord Payments became receivable and any associated financing obligation was revalued.
 Of the \$20.0 million in Landlord Payments, the first \$5.0 million Landlord Payment was received in September 2015 and the second \$5.0 million Landlord Payment was received in February 2016.
-At March 31, 2016, the third \$5.0 million Landlord Payment was recorded as a short term receivable in "Prepaid Expenses and Other Current Assets" and the final \$5.0 million was recorded in "Other Long-term Assets" in the condensed consolidated balance sheets.
+At June 30, 2016, the third \$5.0 million Landlord Payment was recorded as a short term receivable in "Prepaid Expenses and Other Current Assets".
+On June 10, 2016 we entered into a Second Lease Amendment Agreement with the Existing Landlord that modified the payment schedule for the final \$5.0 million, such that \$2.6 million became a short term receivable and was recorded in "Prepaid Expenses and Other Current Assets" and \$2.4 million was recorded in "Other Long-term Assets" in the condensed consolidated balance sheets.
 We do not believe that there are any remaining performance obligations relating to the remaining Landlord Payments.